audomsak/ocp-dev-workshop/README.md

-# ocp-dev-workshop
-An OpenShift Workshop/Hands-On lab for developers
+# OpenShift Workshop For Developers